5p4k/rpi-build-tools/README.md

 standard_init_linux.go:190: exec user process caused "exec format error"
 ```

-So there you go, the `.gitlab-ci.yml` file is a working example; since the QEMU emulation makes
+So the `.gitlab-ci.yml` file is a working example; since the QEMU emulation makes
-building the ARM images really slow (hey but we are **actually** cross-building so no complaints
+building the ARM images really slow (hey but we are **actually** cross-building so can't complain),
-here), we use [Gitlab's recipe][2] for caching in the Container Registry the images.
+we use [Gitlab's recipe][2] for caching in the Container Registry the images.

 [repo_url]: https://git.mittelab.org/5p4k/rpi-build-tools
 [pipeline]: https://git.mittelab.org/5p4k/rpi-build-tools/commits/master